Simon Ferry: Swindon Town (permanent transfer)

-On 2 August 2010, Ferry signed a permanent deal with Swindon, along with Celtic teammate, defender Paul Caddis.
-Ferry previously stated his wanted his move to Swindon Town turned to a permanent deal.
-Shortly after the permanent move, Ferry stated that moving to Swindon permanently was a relief after the move was described as "deed (dead) in the water".
+On 2 August 2010, Ferry signed a permanent deal with Swindon Town, along with Celtic teammate, defender Paul Caddis.
+He previously stated his wanted his move to the club turned to a permanent deal and was no longer interested in playing for Celtic’s reserve team anymore next season.
+Once the permanent move happened, Ferry stated that moving to Swindon Town permanently was a relief after the move was described as "deed (dead) in the water".